NSoiffer/MathCAT/docs/helpers.md

 2. Start NVDA and go to the MathCAT settings menu (NVDA preferences: MathCAT settings..).
 3. Under the "Languages" drop down you should see your new language.
 Select that.
 4. Try out the speech.
 Wikipedia pages are a good source for examples.
+5. If there is an error (often you want hear speech), open NVDA's log (in NVDA's "Tools" submenu).
+The error should be listed there.
+The error messages are explained below.

 Translating the settings dialog: this is a separate process from translating the speech. [to be written]

 Testing is very important!
 MathCAT is written in Rust and has a large number of automated tests.
 These tests take advantage of the builtin Rust test system.
 Hence, to write and verify your own tests, you need to [download and install Rust](https://www.rust-lang.org/tools/install).
 You do not need to know Rust -- you will simply change some strings from what they are in English to what you think they should be in your language.
-In the `tests` directory, there is a file `en.rs` and a directory `en`.
+In the `tests\Languages` directory, there is a file `en.rs` and a directory `en`.
 For the sake of discussion, let's assume you are doing a French translation, then your country code is `fr`.
 1. Copy `en.rs` to `fr.rs`.
 2. Copy the `en` directory to `fr`.
 3. If you only choose one speech style (e.g., "SimpleSpeak), edit `fr.rs` and remove the lines starting `mod ClearSpeak {` all the way down to the matching `}`.
 In the `fr` directory, remove the subdirectory `ClearSpeak`.
-4. Start editing the files, changing `test(` to `test_lang(` and then replacing the English string with the appropriate French (or whatever language you added) string.
+4. Start editing the files, first doing a global change of `en` to `fr` and then replacing the English string with the appropriate French (or whatever language you added) string.

 Now that you have some tests translated, try running the automated tests.
 As a check that everything is set up properly, verify that the English version of the tests are working